Scratchdragon/theDungeonOfAscii/README.md

 # theDungeonOfAscii
+Free to use provided the user follows the set rules for modding or modifying.
-Do not republish without change and proper credit
+Do not re-publish without change and proper credit.